BVG Class A3: A3L type cars

-In 1982 the design was slightly modified, but remained compatible to the existing trains and could be used interchangeably with them.
+In 1982 the design was slightly modified, but remained compatible with the existing trains and could be used interchangeably with them.
 They were called A3L82.
 These were deployed on Line 1 (Schlesches Tor - Ruhleben).
-Originally they want to class them A4, but they still want to produce the A3L until 1996, and so the "A4" was eventually replaced by HK in 1999, made by Bombardier Transportation.
+Originally they wanted to class them A4, but they still wanted to produce the A3L until 1996, and so the "A4" was eventually replaced by HK in 1999, made by Bombardier Transportation.

-In the years 1993–1995 another new series of Kleinprofil trains were manufactured for the BVG, meant for their extra trains on line U1 and U2.
+In the years 1993 to 1995, another new series of Kleinprofil trains were manufactured for the BVG, meant for their extra trains on line U1 and U2.
 After reunification, the two sections of the U2 had to be joined together again.
 As a result, the need for newer vehicles was once again created, and the BVG was already examining the first trains of the GI / 1 series due to technical defects.
 The resulting lack of vehicles could only be remedied by upgrading the G-cars on the one hand or procuring additional new vehicles on the other.
 Since the BVG originally wanted to separate from the GI / 1, she resorted to the latter measure.
-They were based on the A3L82, but were painted grey on the inside, unlike the earlier trains, which had wooden panelling.
+They were based on the A3L82 but were painted grey on the inside, unlike the earlier trains, which had wooden panelling.
 That was not the only change, however - they were the first Kleinprofil trains to use three-phase electric power.
 These trains were called A3L92.
 The first train, 566/567 was also retired at the same time.

 In the summer of 2018, the BVG began decommissioning the A3L82, leaving two units (646/647 and 650/651) still in operation (only 14 units are decommissioned).
-The rest were parked in Grunewald and Friedrichsfelde and served only as spare parts donor.
+The rest were parked in Grunewald and Friedrichsfelde and served only as spare parts donors.
 The last two units were retired in September 2018.

+Refurbishment

+In 2002, the BVG started work on the refurbishment of the steel-body Class A3, after the Senate of Berlin turned down their request to fund more Class HK trains: the refurbishment project aimed to extend the lifespan of Class A3 by 20 years, and the aluminium-body Class A3L was excluded due to "structural fatigue".
+Between 2003 and 2005, 28 pairs of Class A3-64/66 were converted to Class A3E and renumbered from 482/483 to 536/537: pair 970/971 was used to test the cosmetic and technical upgrades and was dismantled in 2003, when the main stage of the refurbishment programme started.

+Current status

+As of 15 August 2024, Classes A3E and A3L92 are in service.
+The A3E trains are planned to be replaced by the Class JK trains.

+The last Class A3-60 was withdrawn by December 1999, with all eight pairs scrapped: some Class A3-64/66 pairs were also scrapped around the same time, and the last unrefurbished pairs by August 2006.
+The last A3L71 ran in service on 6 March 2022.